 We report all changes in equity, including net income and transactions or other events and circumstances from nonowner sources during the period in which they are recognized.
 We have chosen to present comprehensive income, which encompasses net income, foreign currency translation adjustments, gains and losses on our net investment hedges and the difference between the cost and the fair market value of investments in debt and equity securities, and forward currency exchange contracts, in the consolidated statements of comprehensive income.
-See "Note 21.
-Accumulated Other Comprehensive Income" for information about the effects on net income of significant amounts reclassified out of each component of AOCI for the years ended December 31, 2020, 2019 and 2018.
+Refer to "Note 21.
+Accumulated Other Comprehensive Income" for information about the effects on net income of significant amounts reclassified out of each component of AOCI for the years ended December 31, 2021, 2020, and 2019.